menu

 Linden is a tiny city located in the state of Iowa.
-With a population of 201 people and just one neighborhood, Linden is the 431st largest community in Iowa.
-Much of the housing stock in Linden was built prior to World War II, making it one of the older and more historic cities in the country.
+With a population of 203 people and just one neighborhood, Linden is the 431st largest community in Iowa.
+Linden has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 Linden real estate is some of the most expensive in Iowa, although Linden house values don't compare to the most expensive real estate in the U.S.